DEVSENSE/phptools-docs/docs/vs/Editor/suggestions.md

 PHP Tools provides refactoring suggestions whenever the system can help restructure a code.
 Currently supported suggestions are:

-- Rename identifier.
-  - Whenever an identifier name is changed, PHP Tools offers to change all the references to that identifier (variable uses, function call, etc.).
+- Rename identifier: Whenever an identifier name is changed, PHP Tools offers to change all the references to that identifier (variable uses, function call, etc.).
-- Implement interface.
-  - When a class implements an interface but not all the required methods are defined, PHP Tools offers to create empty implementation of the remaining methods.
+- Implement interface: When a class implements an interface but not all the required methods are defined, PHP Tools offers to create empty implementation of the remaining methods.
-- Implement abstract methods.
-  - Similar to the interface implementation but for base class with abstract methods.
+- Implement abstract methods: Similar to the interface implementation but for base class with abstract methods.
+- Add missing `$this->` before an unknown function call that is the current class function.

 ### Unknown Types